Shuffle/Shuffle/.github/install-guide.md

 **PS: You have to stop the Backend Docker container to get this one working**

-**PPS: Use the "Launch" branch when developing to get it set up easier**
+**PPS: Use the "main" branch when developing to get it set up easier**

 ## Frontend - ReactJS /w cytoscape
 http://localhost:3000 - Requires [npm](https://nodejs.org/en/download/)/[yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable)/your preferred manager.
 Runs independently from backend.